conestack/yafowil.widget.autocomplete/README.rst

 =========================================
-jquery.ui.autocomplete widget for YAFOWIL
+ widget for YAFOWIL
 =========================================
+This is a **autocomplete widget for for `YAFOWIL
+<http://pypi.python.org/pypi/yafowil>`_** - Yet Another Form WIdget Library.

+It utilizes/integrates `jquery.ui.autocomplete
-A widget for YAFOWIL providing an autocomplete function on a text input.
+<http://docs.jquery.com/UI/Autocomplete>'_ for/in YAFOWIL providing an
+autocomplete function on a text input.

 Usage
 =====